sxzgroup/quantum_excited_state/README.md

 ## Installation

-This work is enabled by the infrastructure based provided by [TensorCircuit-NG](https://github.com/tensorcircuit/tensorcircuit-ng).
+This work is enabled by the infrastructure provided by [TensorCircuit-NG](https://github.com/tensorcircuit/tensorcircuit-ng).